 Measuring Platform Success: Metrics for Your IDP

 An Internal Developer Platform (IDP) is a significant investment.
 To ensure it delivers the expected value and to continuously improve it, you need to measure its success.
 Effective measurement helps justify the investment, identify areas for improvement, and align the platform's evolution with organizational goals.
-For a broader perspective on technology's impact, explore resources like TechCrunch.

 Key Areas to Measure